wojciech-galan/viruses_classifier/README.rst

 User installation
 ~~~~~~~~~~~~~~~~~

-If you already have a working installation of numpy,
+If you already have a working installation of numpy and scipy,
 the easiest way to install pbil is using ``pip`` ::

     pip install -U git+https://github.com/wojciech-galan/viruses_classifier.git